pranshugaba/hugo-website/content/posts/moving-back-to-hugo/index.md

 featured: false
 ---

 Not more than 2 months ago, I had migrated my site from Hugo to Nuxt, and I had [written a post]({{< ref "../moving-from-hugo-to-nuxt" >}}) describing why I chose to do so.
-Now I am back to using Hugo.
+Well, that didn't last long, and now I am back to using Hugo.

 ## My (short) experience with Nuxt

 I had added many features to my site in Nuxt.
-I was very happy with my site, it looked so pretty and colourful!
+I was happy with my progress; my site looked so pretty and colourful!

 {{< figure src="nuxt-website-light.webp" dark-src="nuxt-website-dark.webp" caption="This is how my Nuxt website looked  like.">}}

-I was styling my site using Tailwind, and it was amazing not having to think of names for classes any more.
+I used [TailwindCSS](https://tailwindcss.com/) to style my site, and it was amazing not having to think of class names anymore.
+It was easy to prototype and iterate over different styles quickly, even if it meant having a dirty HTML code overriden with dozens of classes.

-Using Vue js, I was able to make reusable components such as page headings, table of contents, author bios, and so on.

-I wrote a 7000 word long tutorial on how to make a game in Godot.

-I wasn't very good at Vue and Javascript.
-I managed to write a Pagination for the Poem section.
-However, I  wasn't able to refactor it so I could reuse it for sections.
+Another thing I loved about Nuxt is that it is based on Vue, and therefore I could make reusable components for different parts of my site.
+Almost everything on my site was a component: header, footer, links, figures, headings, author bios, pagination, even the dark mode switch.
+To make my website, I had to design the components and then assemble them together, just like Lego!
+It was so much fun.

+Once I finished adding features to my site, I wrote a tutorial on game development: [Building an X and O game in Godot]({{< ref "building-x-and-o-using-godot/" >}}).
+It was a long article -- about 7000 words long -- and it was filled with notes, figures, and codefences.
+With a post this big, I was beginning to face performance issues.

-I was also facing performance issues, both while building as well as during browsing my site.
-The initial build of the site was taking  more than 17 seconds and about 1.5 GB of memory.
-After I switched to the  Tailwind's JIT  mode, the startup time reduced to 6 seconds.
-But this started increasing again as I added more features to the site.
+The site was taking too long to build.
+The initial build of the site would take more than 17 seconds to complete, and the server would take about 1.5 GB of memory.
+I found out that one of the main offenders for this was Tailwind.
+I switched Tailwind to JIT mode, and the startup build time reduced to 6 seconds.
+But this started increasing again as I added custom styling.

-When I tested the site on mobile, changing from light to dark mode would cause frame drops.
-Although the  site navigation was quick because of prefetching, but the initial load was slow because of the bundle size of Nuxt.js.
-I was showing some images on my many of my  pages, and I was facing layout shifts when the page was loaded  for the first time.
-Not just images, but content too as the  components were being hydrated client-side.
-It was quite annoying and distracting.
+I could live with the long build times, but I also noticed issues on my website, especially on mobile.
+I had a dark theme toggler in my website, and toggling the theme on mobile was taking a good second or two, and was causing frame drops.

+Another issue I was facing was with prefetching.
+As I have mentioned before, Nuxt prefetches links, so when you click on an link, the page appears to load almost instantly.
+Once you click on a link, the page would load very quickly, but a lot of content would load after a while as the components hydrated.
+This caused a layout shift, which is annoying, distracting, and terrible experience for a user.
+I would rather the page take half a second to load, but it loads completely without any layout shift.

+The first time a user visits my site, they would have to download a big javascript bundle.
+This greatly increases the total blocking time and the time to Largest Contentful Paint during a user's first visit, which is arguably the most important visit.

-I started missing the simplicity and speed of Hugo, so I decided to give Hugo another go.
+I was missing the simplicity and speed of Hugo, so I decided to give Hugo another go.

 ## My new site built with Hugo

-I had a bad experience with using a readymade theme.
-So, this time, I decided to write my own theme.
-I decided to keep my site simple so it is easy to maintain, and not too distracting to look at.
+I had a not-so-great experience with a readymade theme before, so this time I decided to write my own theme.
+I decided I would keep my site simple so it is easy to maintain and not too distracting to look at.

-My site has only two colours: {{% color "papayawhip" %}} and almost-black {{% color "#121212" %}}.
-This makes the colour part of the CSS very simple.
-I also like the neat design, and the choices that I have to make when I have only two colours at my disposal.
-This is in stark contrast to my Nuxt site which had  so many colours.
+My site uses only two colours: {{% color "papayawhip" %}} and {{% color "#121212" %}}.
+Every element has one of these two colors.
+This makes the colour part of the CSS very simple, and I was also able to write the dark theme in no time.

+I love this simple design; I think it looks crisp and clear with no distractions.
+The content is legible and there won't be any "Low contrast" text.
+I also love the creative decisions that I have to take when I have just two colours at my disposal.
+There are no box-shadows, no transparency, and no colour (except for images) on this site.
+This is in stark contrast to my Nuxt site which had all of those.

+I am no longer using Tailwind to style the site; I am using [Sass](https://sass-lang.com/) now.
+I do have to think of class names for each class, but using the BEM methodology helps.
+While Tailwind has most of the CSS features, I can use all CSS properties now such as underline-offset, smooth scrolling, etc.

-I am no longer using Tailwind.
-I am using Sass to style my site now.
-Hugo does not support Dart Sass as of today.
+Hugo does not support Dart Sass as of writing.
 I really love the `@use` directive instead of the `@import` directive which is being deprecated.
 So, what I do is I write in Dart Sass and live compile it.
 Hugo only gets the compiled CSS file.

+I have made the text bigger so it is easier to read.

+Performance wise, this site now scores perfectly on Lighthouse tests.
+It builds in ~150ms, which is really impressive.

 ## Conclusions